yangzk/Apriori-Visualization/README.md

 # Apriori-Visualization

-This is an algorithm to visualize the Apriori Algorithm developed with Processing (processing.org).
-It contains these files:
+This is a program to visualize the Apriori Algorithm developed within Processing (processing.org).
+Its source code contains these files:

   JsonTest.pde -- the main file to run with the following parameters to modify

     widthW -- window width

     heightW -- window height

-    displayCartesian -- to draw horizontal tree or polar tree

-    speed -- draw speed 1 to 5

 Node.pde -- Node class